citra-emu/citra-web/site/content/entry/citra-progress-report-2017-q4.md

 ## [citra-qt : Adding fullscreen mode](https://github.com/citra-emu/citra/pull/3001) by [Styleoshin](https://github.com/Styleoshin)

-One of the most requested features for Citra, second only to controller support, has been enlarging the window to cover the entirety of the screen.
+One of the most requested features for Citra has been enlarging the window to cover the entirety of the screen.
 After almost a year of requests on both the Citra Discourse and Discord servers, [Styleoshin](https://github.com/Styleoshin) has finally delivered!

 {{< figure src="/images/entry/citra-progress-report-2017-q4/fullscreen.png"